Whitehall Building: Hotel and residential conversion

 In 1997, the developer Allen I. Gross bought the original building, annex, and 2 Washington Street for $70 million and proposed converting the original structure and annex's upper stories into a hotel and condominiums, retaining commercial uses on lower floors.
 The first through 13th floors were to be purchased by SL Green Realty and operated as office space; the 14th through 23rd floors would be a Ritz-Carlton hotel, and the annex above the 24th floor would contain residences.
-At the time, 30% of the 1,200,000 ft2 of usable space was not occupied.
-The hotel proposal failed in 1998, and SL Green ultimately paid $59 million for the second through 13th floors in the original building and annex, as well as the entirety of 2 Washington Street.
+At the time, 30% of the 1,200,000 ft2 of usable space was unoccupied.
+The conversion would have been completed in 1999 and cost $100 million.
+Had the hotel been completed, it would have had 325 rooms targeted at tourists and business clients, but the hotel proposal failed in 1998.

+SL Green ultimately bought part of the structures in 1997, paying $58 million for 800,000 ft2 of space.
+The acquisition included the second through 13th floors in the original building and annex, as well as the entirety of 2 Washington Street.
 In 1999 the Moinian Group paid $42 million for the basement, ground floor, and the 14th through topmost floors of the older two buildings.
-The group intended to convert the upper floors to a rental-apartment building with its main address at One West Street.
+The group intended to convert the upper floors to 500 rental apartments with their main address at One West Street.
 The ground floor was to be used as a business center, while the residential structure would contain a parking lot, health club, and rooftop deck.
 The Whitehall Building and Annex were designated by the Landmarks Preservation Commission on February 8, 2000.
 SL Green sold the original building and its annex later that year to an affiliate of the Moinian Group.
 SL Green received $53 million from the sale, most of which it intended to use to pay for another building, 1370 Broadway.

 The residential conversion was nearly completed in 2001, when developer Richard Bassuk arranged for Deutsche Bank to give Moinian a $208.5 million loan to finish the project.
 However, because of the September 11 attacks at the nearby World Trade Center, Bassuk estimated that occupancy at 17 Battery Place went from nearly 100% before the attacks to 10% afterward.
 SL Green sold 2 Washington Place to Moinian in 2003 for $70 million.
 By that year, 17 Battery Place was almost completely rented.
 To attract tenants after the September 11 attacks, Moinian used "clever tactics" such as furnished model apartments as well as large retailers at ground level.
 In 2005, the southernmost portion of West Street was reconstructed, including the portal over the Battery Park Underpass directly to the west.
 As part of the reconstruction project, a 9600 ft2 public plaza was erected outside the Whitehall Building, east of West Street.